M. Aurelius Antoninus

 Dynasty: Severans

 Augustus (AD 211-217)Caracalla was the son of the Emperor Septimius Severus.
-His real name was Marcus Antoninius (his father having adopted him into the Antonine dynasty) but he was given the name Caracalla because of the short Gallic cloak he frequently wore.
+His real name was Marcus Antoninius (his father having adopted him into the Antonine dynasty) but he was given the name Caracalla because of the short Gallic cloak he frequently wore (Dio 29.3.3).
 Severus' plans for succession included Caracalla and his younger brother Geta to reign jointly, despite their mutual loathing for each other.
-The joint rule did not long outlive Severus (who died in AD 211) because Caracalla murdered his brother, some say in their mother's own arms.
-Caracalla continued his father's policy of appeasement to the armies, but added to it more viciousness to the senatorial class and large amounts of megalomania.
-Caracalla wished to join the Roman and Parthian empires together, and requested the hand of the Parthian King's daughter in marriage.
+The joint rule did not long outlive Severus (who died in AD 211) because Caracalla murdered his brother in AD 212, some say in their mother's own arms (Dio 78.2).
+Still extant today in Rome are the splendid Baths of Carcalla began in AD 211 by this emperor (HA, ‘Carcalla’ 9.1).
+Carcalla issued an edict in AD 212 that made all free men within the Roman Empire roman citizens, known as the ‘Constitutio Antoniniana’ (though Dio says this was to increase his tax base, Dio 78.9.5-6).
+Carcalla also issued a new denomination, a double denarius (known to modern collectors as the Antoninianus) although it only had a little over 1.5 times the silver.
+Towards the end of his reign, Caracalla wished to join the Roman and Parthian empires together and requested the daughter of Artabanus IV (the Parthian King) in marriage (Dio 79.1.1; Herodian 4.10).
 When this offer was politely avoided, Caracalla marched to invade Parthia.
-Initially he proved quite successful, but he was murdered on the orders of his Praetorian Prefect Macrinus, who, despite not being of the senatorial order, succeeded him as Emperor
+Initially he proved quite successful, but he was murdered on the connivance of his Praetorian Prefect Macrinus.
+Macrinus secured the help of a centurion Martialis, whose brother had been executed by the emperor.
+Whilst in the East Carcalla went to a visit a shrine of the Moon near Carrhae with a small retinue.
+En route, according to Herodian, he suffered a stomach upset and went off to relieve himself – “everyone turned their faces away and walked off as far as they could out of respect for the emperor’s dignity and his modesty while in the act.
+Martialis was watching … [and] ran toward him … stood over Antoninus [Caracalla] while he was pulling down his clothes from his waist and stabbed him.”
+(Herodian 4.13.4-5)

 For explanations of many of the abbreviations used in Roman imperial obverse legends, click here.